 Vaping is popular among people in various stages of recovery, but is vaping safe?
 It is often viewed as a safer way to satisfy cravings that would have been satisfied by using any number of substances.
 But is vaping safe?
 Since vaping is relatively new, the studies that do exist have somewhat limited data from which to draw upon.
 The vaping epidemic.
 Heard of it?
 It’s been all over the headline news.
-With the onslaught of Juuls, E-Cigarettes, and Vapes taking over big tobacco as a new trend within the last ten years, the Food and Drug Administration (FDA), Centers of Disease and Control (CDC), and government officials are in a frenzy tacking this issue, now known as, “the vaping epidemic.”
+With the onslaught of Juuls, E-Cigarettes, nicotine pouches, and Vapes taking over big tobacco as a new trend within the last ten years, the Food and Drug Administration (FDA), Centers of Disease and Control (CDC), and government officials are in a frenzy tacking this issue, now known as, “the vaping epidemic.”
 While we may think of the emerging epidemic as the cluster of headlines we see on the news related to illnesses, the multitude of issues within vaping and e-cigarette use goes far deeper than that.

 Vaping Has Risen in Popularity At An Alarming Rate